tolingo/file-convert/README.md

 * `$ bundle exec rake` for `rspec` and `rubocop`.
 * `$ bundle exec rake build` to also run the `integration` tests located at `spec/integration/**/*_integration.rb`.
-Note that you need to configure valid Google Api credentials for these tests to work, since we want to actually test the integration with the Google API here.
+Note that you need to configure valid Google API credentials (i.e. set `ENV['email']` and `ENV['pkcspath']`) for these tests to work, since we want to actually test the integration with the Google API here.
 (Do not worry, TravisCI will run these tests as well.)

 ## Contributing